 Let’s explore the signs of teeth grinding and how you can stop grinding your teeth.

 Teeth grinding can become a major problem when it comes to your oral health.
-It causes damage to the teeth that is often irreversible.
+Not only does it cause jaw pain and headaches, it can also cause damage to the teeth that is often irreversible.
 There are several reasons that a person grinds their teeth.
 Some are easily rectified, while others may not be so easy to control.